Over Market Value

 Carrying Costs: The longer your overpriced home remains on the market, the more carrying costs you will incur.
 Carrying costs can include mortgage payments, property taxes, insurance, maintenance expenses, and utilities.
 These costs can add up quickly, eating into your potential profits.

-We offer Free Home Evaluations so you be sure you have all the information you need to make the most informed decision in regards to your pricing strategy.
+ensuring you have all the necessary information to make the most informed decision about your pricing strategy.